 Articles of Association means the Company's articles of association as amended from time to time.

-Authorised Participant means an entity or person authorised by the Company for the purposes of subscribing for and redeeming Creation Units with the the Supplements hereto (or in the relevant Supplement in the case of any subsequent Sub-funds that may be established periodically by the Company).
+Authorised Participant means an entity or person authorised by the Company for the purposes of subscribing for and redeeming Creation/Redemption Units with the

 Sub-fund.